MLHale/CYBR8950/projects/milestone1.md

 1. In-class participation and participation in team meetings.
 1. Team evaluations

-If you do your work and participate, you will get the full team poitns (**participation_factor**=1), if you don't, you will get as little as 40% of the team points.
-This means that you can **FAIL** even if your team succeeds. - So don't sluff off.
+If you do your work and participate, you will get the full team points (**participation_factor**=1), if you don't do anything, you will get 0% of the team points, if you aren't doing enough you will suffer a correspondingly appropriate penalty to your grade.
+This means that you can **FAIL** even if your team succeeds - so don't sluff off and expect the team to carry you.

 ## License